Thermodynamic Bethe ansatz and wall crossing for deformed supersymmetric quantum mechanics: -extended TBA and wall crossing

 where $1\leq 2k-1,2k\leq 2N-1$ and $\gamma_s$ are the ones defined in the previous section.
 We first suppose that $m_s$ is real and positive, which corresponds to certain regions of the moduli parameters of the potential $Q_0$.

-Note that $m^{(\frac{1}{2})}$ plays the role of chemical potential in the TBA equations.
-Setting $m=0$, $Y_{a,s}$ are identified for any $a=0,\cdots,3$, which leads to the original $A_{2N-1}$-type TBA equations \cite{Ito:2018eon}.
+Note that $m_{a,s}^{(\frac{1}{2})}$ plays the role of chemical potential in the TBA equations.
+Setting $m=0$, $Y_{a,s}$ for any $a$ are identified, which leads to the $A_{2N-1}$-type TBA equations \cite{Ito:2018eon}.
 Compared to the undeformed TBA in \cite{Ito:2018eon}, the kernel $K(\theta)=1/(2\pi \cosh(\theta))$ is decomposed into two kernels $K_\pm$.
 Due to the $\tanh(\theta)$ term, the kernels approach to nonzero constants at large $\theta$, which will cause difficulty in the numerical study.
 Expanding the kernels at large $\theta$, the term $\tanh(\theta)$ in the kernel will also lead to odd power terms in the $\hbar$-expansion of WKB periods, which do not appear in the Schr\"odinger equation without $\hbar$-deformed potential.
 Moreover, singularities will appear in the kernel of TBA equations if we shift $\theta$ by $\pm \pi i/2$, which leads to discontinuity of $\log Y(\theta\pm \pi i/2)$\footnote{This will lead to the DDP formula for the corresponding WKB periods.
-Very different from the original TBA, the DDP formula differs in the direction ${\rm Im}(\theta)=\pi/2$ and ${\rm Im}(\theta)=-\pi/2$.}.
+Very different from the original TBA, the DDP formula differs in the directions ${\rm Im}(\theta)=\pi/2$ and ${\rm Im}(\theta)=-\pi/2$.}.

 When some turning points are away from the real axis, the mass terms $m_s=|m_s|e^{i\phi_s}$ can be complex-valued, and the TBA equations become

 where $\widetilde{Y}_{a,s}=Y_{a,s}(\theta-i\phi_{s})$ and $\widetilde{L}_{a,s}=\log\big(1+\widetilde{Y}_{a,s}\big)$.
 The kernels are modified to be